oroinc/OroAkeneoBundle/README.md

    * Product Filter - The filter that enables you to embed the necessary code that would sync only the products you desire.
 As this filter is passed via API request, it must be filled in JSON format.
 More details on the format and filter options available for the products can be found in the [Filters section](https://api.akeneo.com/documentation/filter.html) of the Akeneo PIM documentation.

      **Note:** Your input is validated on the go.
 If you get a validation warning, ensure to correct the code or any issues reported.

+   * Attribute Filter - The filter that enables you to limit the list of imported attributes.
+Values must be attribute code, separated with a semi-colon.

+     **Example:** `sku;descr;price;custom`

+     **Note:** if not defined before to save the integration, all attributes will be imported.

+   * Image Attribute Filter - The filter that enables you to limit the list of imported image attributes.
+Values must be attribute code, separated with a semi-colon.

+     **Example:** `image;picture`

+     **Note:** The filter extends Attribute Filter, no need to list attribute codes twice.

+   * Merge Images From Simple Products To Configurable Product: Copy images from Simple products to their Configurable parent products.

    * Connectors - The connectors that enable you to sync either the category or products or both by selecting/deselecting the relevant connector.
 The attribute family connector is mandatory and cannot be disabled.
    * Default Owner - The Owner determines the list of users who can manage the integration and the data synchronized with it.
 All entities imported within the integration will be assigned to the selected user.
 By default, the field is prepopulated with the user creating the integration.